 Homework at Angel Road

 We value your support in working with your children with a few activities at home.
 We would like your help in practising the important skills of reading, spelling and maths.
-These activities need regular practise and some extra work at home makes a big difference in school.
+These activities need regular practice and some extra work at home makes a big difference in school.

 We hope that the homework activities help parents keep informed about the kind of learning that is going on in school.
 Also it helps the children understand that learning does not just happen at school, helping them with routines that they will need as they go through their education.